Issue Status field

 Patch (to be ported) ("PTBP")

-The patch has been successfully committed to a branch of the project, and still needs to be committed to another, but the current patch doesn't apply to the target branch and needs to be modified in order to do so.
+The merge request has been successfully committed to a branch of the project and still needs to be committed to another branch.
+However, the current merge request doesn't apply to the target branch and needs to be modified in order to do so.

 Fixed